alphacentauri82/scoutx/README.md

 ![Scout Dashboard](dashboard.png)

-## Heroku Deploy
+## Deploying to Heroku

 Before you start deploying your App using the Heroku Deploy Button.
 You need to get the nexmo credentials from [Vonage dashboard](https://dashboard.nexmo.com/).
 Using the firebase console get the [Firebase database secrets](https://firebase.google.com/) and from google cloud get the [google client id](https://console.cloud.google.com/apis/credentials) needed for auth using the client.
-Two of this credentials could be `filepaths`, but this is not useful at the moment of deploying and application from repository because of security reasons.
-That's why we are going to pass the `nexmo application private key` in a single line as a environment var and the `firebase database secrets` also as a json string in a single line.
+Two of this credentials could be `filepaths`, but this is not useful at the moment of deploying the application from a repository because of security reasons.
+That's why we are going to pass the `nexmo application private key` in a single line as a environment variable and the `firebase database secrets` also as a json string in a single line.

-For nexmo, just download your private key file and execute the next command:
+Download your private key file from the communications dashboard and run the following command:

 ```
 awk 'NF {sub(/\r/, ""); printf "%s\\n",$0;}' ./private.key